 New York

-• Time and a half after 40 hours per Week for nonresidential workers; 44 for residential workers
+- Time and a half after 40 hours per week for nonresidential workers and 44 for residential workers.

 North Carolina

-• Time and a half after 40 hours per Week; 45 hours a Week in seasonal amusement or recreational establishments
+- Time and a half after 40 hours per Week and 45 hours per week in seasonal amusement or recreational establishments.

 North Dakota

-• Time and a half after 40 hours per Week; 50 hours per Week, cab drivers
+- Time and a half after 40 hours per week and 50 hours per week for cab drivers.

-• Employment excluded from overtime laws: Computer professionals, who design, develop, create, analyze, test, or modify programs using independent judgment or who are paid at least $27.63/hour.
+- Employment excluded from overtime laws: Computer professionals who design, develop, create, analyze, test, or modify programs using independent judgment, or those who are paid at least $27.63 per hour.

 Ohio

-• Employment overtime laws apply to: Employers who gross more than $297,000 a year.
+- Employment overtime laws apply to employers who gross more than $297,000 per year.

 Oklahoma